 Inventory, lb : 0

-Ariane apples are available in the fall through spring.
+Ariane apples are available in the late summer through spring.

 Ariane apples, botanically classified as Malus domestica, are a French variety belonging to the Rosaceae family.
 The modern cultivar was released in the early 21st century and was selected as a commercial variety for its resistance to apple scab and other common diseases.
 Ariane translates from French to mean "very holy" or "holy one," and it took over 24 years to research, develop, and evaluate the variety through a breeding program in Angers, France.
 Growers favor Ariane apple trees for their productivity and consistent bearing, and the fruits are valued for their resistance to common strains of apple scab, known as Venturia inaequalis.
 Apple scab is a severe and problematic disease in apple cultivation, but through breeding programs, it was discovered that Malus floribunda, the Japanese flowering crab apple, has a Vf gene naturally resistant to apple scab.
 Malus floribunda was used in the parentage of Ariane apples, and the new variety is also known to showcase the Vf gene.
 Scab-resistant apples allow growers to spray their crops with less fungicide and pesticide, resulting in lower production costs, fewer chemicals, and less impact on the environment.
 Historically, apple cultivars with scab resistance lacked flavor and were unappealing to commercial consumers, but with the introduction of modern varieties such as Ariane, scientists are blending the benefits of disease resistance with attractive consumer-friendly apples.
 In the modern day, Ariane apples are occasionally sold under the name Ariane Les Naturianes® and are a versatile cultivar consumed fresh or incorporated into various sweet and savory cooked preparations.